 Macfarlanes LLP is a limited liability partnership registered in England with number OC334406.
 Its registered office and principal place of business are at 20 Cursitor Street, London EC4A 1LT.
-The firm is not authorised under the Financial Services and Markets Act 2000, but is able in certain circumstances to offer a limited range of investment services to clients because it is authorised and regulated by the Solicitors Regulation Authority.
+The firm is not authorised under the Financial Services and Markets Act 2000, but is able in certain regulated by the Solicitors Regulation Authority.
 It can provide these investment services if they are an incidental part of the professional services it has been engaged to provide.

-©Macfarlanes 2023 (0723) 16.028.005
+© Macfarlanes 2024 (0824) 14e.001